Composing Parts for Expressive Object Generation: Analysis and Discussion

 \section{Analysis and Discussion}

-\textbf{Part Diffusion Based Localization.} We ablate the components we have introduced in the PartDiffusion process of PartCraft (Sec.~3.2).
-We provide an analysis of the effect of using \textbf{a)} null-text inversion , \textbf{d)} max-based localization \textbf{c)} usage of dot product-based protocol in the part assignment, and \textbf{d)} independent text embeddings.
+\textbf{Part Diffusion Based Localization.} We ablate the components we have introduced in the PartDiffusion process of PartComposer (Sec.~3.2).
+We provide an analysis of the effect of using \textbf{a)} null-text inversion, \textbf{b)} max-based localization \textbf{c)} usage of dot product-based protocol in the part assignment, and \textbf{d)} independent text embeddings.
 We have used a subset of CUB-200 images to perform all evaluations, which is kept fixed across ablations.
-We tabulate the ablations in Table~\ref{tab:partcraft-ablation}.
-We observe that all components introduced in PartCraft significantly contribute to the overall segmentation performance of the part localization.
+We tabulate the ablations in Table~\ref{tab:partcraft-ablation-main}.
+We observe that all the components introduced in PartComposer contribute significantly to the performance.

-\textbf{Generalization of PartCraft.} In Fig.~\ref{fig:generalization-domains}, we first have a painting of Claude Monet which is generated by the base StableDiffusion method.
-We then use PartCraft to specify the dress part of women's token in the prompt, to dark green color in Monet Style, orange color dress in Van Gogh Style (middle), and green colored dress in Ukiyo-e style.
-In Fig.~\ref{fig:generalization-domains}, we provide edits for the `Woody' character from Toy Story.
-Across these results, we find that PartCraft is able to generate variations of shirt, pant, and dress colors and is able to generate aesthetic combinations.
-This zero-shot generalization across domains demonstrates the potential of creative activities that can be enabled with PartCraft.
+\textbf{Generalization of PartComposer.} In Fig.~\ref{fig:generalization-domains}, above a painting in Claude Monet style generated by the base StableDiffusion method.
+We then use PartComposer to specify the \textbf{dress} part of the women's token, to dark green color in Monet Style, orange color dress in Van Gogh Style (middle), and green color dress in Ukiyo-e style.
+In Fig.~\ref{fig:generalization-domains}, we provide results for the `Woody' character from Toy Story.
+These results show that PartComposer can generate shirt, pants, and dress color variations, leading to aesthetic image combinations in synthetic and natural (Supp.
+Fig.~\ref{fig:att_variants}) domains .
+This zero-shot generalization across domains demonstrates the creative activities that can be enabled with PartComposer.

-\textbf{Limitations:} We find that the generation of part is bottlenecked with the part understanding of StableDiffusion.
-We find that if the part is localized correctly, the text-2-image model is able to generate specified details in PartCraft.
-Hence, improving part-level localization of these models is a good direction for future.